 NOTE: There may be multiple instances of sub-blocks within a Base Station RF Bandwidth.

 sub-block gap: frequency gap between two consecutive sub-blocks within a Base Station RF Bandwidth, where the RF requirements in the gap are based on co-existence for un-coordinated operation

+Synchronized operation: Operation of TDD in two different systems, where no simultaneous uplink and downlink occur.

 TAB connector: transceiver array boundary connector